-EXTRADITION ACT (UNITED STATES OF AMERICA) ORDER, 2018.
+EXTRADITION ACT (UNITED STATES OF AMERICA) ORDER, 2020.

 2. Interpretation.
-In this Order-
+In this Order

-"Act" means the Extradition Act Cap 98.
+"Act" means the Extradition Act, Chapter 98.

 - 3. Application of the Act.
-General extradition arrangements having been made between the Government of Grenada and the Government of the United States of America, as contained in the Extradition Treaty (Government of Grenada and Government of the United States of America) Act Cap 98A, I hereby direct that from the date of publication of this Order, the extradition procedures contained in Part IV of the Act shall apply in relation to extradition matters between Grenada and the United States of America subject to the limitations set out in order 5. - 4.
+General extradition arrangements having been made between Grenada and the United States of America, as contained in the Extradition Treaty (Government of Grenada and Government of the United States of America) Act Cap 98A, I hereby direct that from the date of publication of this Order the extradition procedures contained in Part IV of the Act shall apply in relation to extradition matters between Grenada and the United States of America subject to the limitations set out in order 5. - 4.
 Embodiment of the general extradition arrangements made between the Government of Grenada and the Government of the United States of America.
-The general extradition arrangements made between the Government of Grenada and the Government of the United States of America as contained in the Schedule to the Extradition Treaty Government of Grenada and Government of the United States of America Act Cap 98A is hereby set out as a Schedule to this Order. - 5.
-Limitations on Surrender.
-The surrender of a person pursuant to this Order is subject to the following- - (a) the exceptions and qualifications contained in the Schedule to this Order; - (b) Part III of the Act; and - (c) that a person may only be surrendered to the Government of the United States of America if the court of committal is satisfied that the evidence would be sufficient to warrant the trial of the person who is subject to extradition, if the extradition offence had taken place within the jurisdiction of the court.
+The general extradition arrangements made between the Government of Grenada and the Government of the United States of America as contained in the Schedule to the Extradition Treaty Government of Grenada and Government of the United States of America is hereby set out as a Schedule to this Order. - 5.
+Limitations on surrender.
+The surrender of a person pursuant to this Order is subject to the following- - (a) the exceptions and qualifications contained in the Schedule to this Order; - (b) Part III of the Act; and - (c) a person may only be surrendered to the United States of America if the court of committal is satisfied that the evidence would be sufficient to warrant the trial of the person who is subject to extradition, if the extradition offence had taken place within the jurisdiction of the court.